AnyoneClown/ds-translator/README.md

 !cancel 1
 Cancel the first scheduled event

+!stats 123456789
+Fetch player statistics from API

+!profile @SomeUser
+View another user's profile
 ```

 ## Auto-Translation

 Users with the "Translator" role will have their messages automatically translated to English.

+## Database

+The bot uses CockroachDB (PostgreSQL-compatible) for persistent storage of:
+- User information and activity tracking
+- Translation statistics
+- Translation logs

+See [DATABASE.md](DATABASE.md) for detailed documentation on:
+- Database schema and models
+- Migration management with Alembic
+- Using DatabaseService in your code
+- Best practices and troubleshooting

 ## Development